 - 1. Must have at least two of the three classes Stock, Pro Stock and Modified - 2.
-Two countries (National Authorities) must enter in each class to validate a UIM Continental event. - 3.
-All 3 disciplines must be contended at a single event over the duration of a minimum of 4 days including 1 lay-day.
+Two countries (National Authorities) must enter in each class to validate a UIM Continental event. - Each discipline (Circuit, M-shape, and Endurance) must be contended at a single event per year over the duration of 2 days minimum.